jonthedev/pack-and-move/README.md

 - Toggle item states (packed/unpacked)
 - Remove all items from the list
 - Reset the list to its initial state
-- Mark all items as complete or incomplete
+- Mark all items as packed or unpacked

 ## Getting Started